Vanerrina/scRNAseqDBC/README.md

 ## Dataset
 The sequencing data generated in this study have been deposited in the GEO repository with accession number GSE288223.

-Raw counts and processed scRNA-seq data (including filtering, normalization, PCA, clustering labels, cell annotations, and UMAP coordinates) are available as h5ad files.
+Raw counts and processed scRNA-seq data (including filtering, normalization, PCA, clustering labels, cell annotations, UMAP coordinates, and pseudotime calculation) are available as h5ad files.
 Both datasets are stored [here](https://drive.google.com/file/d/1JGtv232LbYCtL7wDkQYgUUPMus9MOueS/view?usp=sharing) as AnnData objects.

 ## Usage Notes
 This repository contains several Python scripts and Jupyter notebooks for processing and analyzing single-cell RNA sequencing (scRNA-seq).
 Below is a brief description of each file: